SheyBarpagga/8800_project/README.md

-# Scam Call Detection Through Deep Learning Prototype
+# Scam Call Detection Through Deep Learning Milestone 1

-This prototype utilizes Whisper and Resnet50.
-The approach is a multi-input model that takes in 2 images (transformed into RGB values as per Resnet50's requirements), the transcription of the call (provided by Whisper), and a binary label indicating if it is a scam or not.
-The prediction uses BCELoss, a criterion that measues cross entropy between the target and input probabilities to determine an output.

-The model achieved 86.36% accuracy on 10 epochs.
+This Milestone has taken a shift from using the pretrained Resnet50 models to a custom CNN.
+The change allows further tuning and specificity within the model.
+This milestone also includes an updated dataset (120 examples -> 1110 examples), and a rudimentry version of the application used to showcase the models that will be built later.
+This rudimentry version includes a pickled version of the model and a system to intake an audio file, transcribe it, create the FFT spectogram, create the MFCC spectogram and finally make a prediction.

+The results of the model training are displayed in the PDF below and usage of the pickled model is shown in the video.

 ## PDF Document + Video
-Because currently it takes about 20 minutes to run the program I have provided a screen shot of the run in the PDF file linked below:

 https://drive.google.com/file/d/10N3UBzspwU2LJsbwHgEQU-CD9F-ksv4V/view?usp=sharing